grafana/grafana/docs/sources/enterprise/reporting.md

 > Only available in Grafana Enterprise v7.2+.

-Organisation-wide report settings can be configured via **Settings** tab on the **Reporting** page.
-They will be applied to all the reports for current organisation.
+You can configure organization-wide report settings in the **Settings** tab on the **Reporting** page.
+Settings are applied to all the reports for current organization.

 Currently customisation is available for the branding options.